 ● Federal and state taxes, if applicable, will be withheld from the stipend check.

 ● Tuition scholarships are not taxed.
+(Students may not work for tuition.)

 ● Attendance at the Graduate Teaching Assistant (GTA) workshop is required for all first time GTAs.
 International GTAs must also attend the ELI ITA training program and meet the SPEAK/UDIA score requirements to be eligible for a GTA appointment.